Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Each type of crime connects to major criminological theories you've studied—from strain theory and social learning theory to rational choice and labeling perspectives.
-Understanding how violent crimes differ from white-collar offenses, or why cybercrime poses unique challenges compared to traditional property crime, demonstrates your grasp of these foundational concepts.
-Don't just memorize definitions—know what theoretical framework each crime type illustrates and what social factors drive it.
+Each type of crime connects to major criminological theories you've studied, from strain theory and social learning theory to rational choice and labeling perspectives.
+Understanding how violent crimes differ from white-collar offenses, or why cybercrime poses unique challenges compared to traditional property crime, shows your grasp of these foundational concepts.
+Don't just memorize definitions.
+Know what theoretical framework each crime type illustrates and what social factors drive it.

-Compare: Violent crimes vs. domestic violence—both involve physical harm, but domestic violence occurs within ongoing relationships and involves patterns of control rather than isolated incidents.
-FRQs often ask about why domestic violence is harder to prosecute—focus on victim reluctance, relationship dynamics, and evidence challenges.
+Compare: Violent crimes vs. domestic violence: both involve physical harm, but domestic violence occurs within ongoing relationships and involves patterns of control rather than isolated incidents.
+FRQs often ask why domestic violence is harder to prosecute.
+Focus on victim reluctance to testify, complex relationship dynamics, and the difficulty of gathering evidence for crimes that happen behind closed doors.

-Compare: Hate crimes vs. other violent crimes—both cause physical harm, but hate crimes are defined by motivation rather than action.
-The same assault becomes a hate crime when bias is proven, illustrating how criminal law considers intent alongside behavior.
+Compare: Hate crimes vs. other violent crimes: both cause physical harm, but hate crimes are defined by motivation rather than action.
+This illustrates how criminal law considers intent alongside behavior.
+On an exam, be ready to explain why proving bias motivation adds a layer of prosecutorial difficulty.

-Compare: Traditional property crime vs. cybercrime—both target assets for financial gain, but cybercrime eliminates geographic barriers and allows mass victimization from a single location.
-This illustrates how technology transforms criminal opportunity structures.
+Compare: Traditional property crime vs. cybercrime: both target assets for financial gain, but cybercrime eliminates geographic barriers and allows mass victimization from a single location.
+This illustrates how technology transforms what criminologists call criminal opportunity structures, the conditions that make crime possible.

-These offenses are primarily driven by financial gain, though they differ dramatically in who commits them and how.
+These offenses are primarily driven by financial gain, but they differ dramatically in who commits them and how.
 This category highlights how social position shapes both criminal opportunity and societal response.

-Compare: White-collar crime vs. organized crime—both pursue profit systematically, but white-collar criminals exploit legitimate positions while organized crime operates outside legal structures entirely.
-This distinction matters for understanding differential enforcement and sentencing disparities.
+Compare: White-collar crime vs. organized crime: both pursue profit systematically, but white-collar criminals exploit legitimate positions while organized crime operates outside legal structures entirely.
+This distinction matters for understanding why enforcement strategies differ and why sentencing disparities exist between the two.

 These categories focus on specific offender populations or situational factors that shape criminal behavior.
 Understanding these requires attention to developmental criminology and life-course perspectives.

-Compare: Juvenile delinquency vs. adult crime—similar behaviors receive different legal treatment based on offender age, illustrating how the justice system weighs culpability against developmental factors.
-Know the key Supreme Court cases (Roper, Graham, Miller) that limited juvenile sentences.
+Compare: Juvenile delinquency vs. adult crime: similar behaviors receive different legal treatment based on offender age, illustrating how the justice system weighs culpability against developmental factors.
+Know the key Supreme Court cases: Roper v.
+Simmons (2005, banned death penalty for juveniles), Graham v.
+Florida (2010, banned life without parole for non-homicide juvenile offenses), and Miller v.
+Alabama (2012, banned mandatory life without parole for juveniles).

 | Concept | Best Examples |